 How can I lower a high homocysteine level?

 If you start taking folate or vitamin B supplements, you should have your homocysteine level rechecked after 8 weeks.
 If your homocysteine level remains high, your doctor may have you try a higher dose.
 You may need to have some tests to see if you have another health condition that causes high homocysteine levels.
-If you have had a high homocysteine level, you will probably need to have your level checked regularly (2 or 3 times a year).
+If you have had a high homocysteine level, you may need to have your level checked more regularly (2 or 3 times a year).

 Copyright © American Academy of Family Physicians